 4. Now open the settings menu, tap 'Themes' and select 'Dark'.
 If you can't see the Themes option, restart Chrome again and it should appear.

-Get Chrome dark mode for iPad or iPhone
+Changing Chrome to dark mode for iPhone and iPad